LunaSare/spring2023-data-science/lectures/Week1_lecture.md

     - data repository websites (GenBank, GBIF, Dryad, Zenodo)
   - "For other kinds of data, where public repositories are less developed, this is **"strongly recommended"**."

+- What are some differences between the Nature text you just read and the research paper they talk about (the Vines _et al_. paper)?
 - What is a research paper?
-What are some differences between the Nature text you just read and the research paper they talk about (the Vines _et al_. paper)?

 ### Group exercise

-- Work with your neighbor
+- Work with your neighbor.
 - Skim the paper [Vines _et al_.
 (2014)](https://www.sciencedirect.com/science/article/pii/S0960982213014000?via%3Dihub)
   - What are the main sections of a research paper?
   - Identify the following [parts on the abstract](https://services.unimelb.edu.au/__data/assets/pdf_file/0007/471274/Writing_an_Abstract_Update_051112.pdf):